keys-pub/website/docs/specs/keys.md

 This key can be used for both signing and encryption.

 Ed25519 is an [elliptic curve signing algorithm](https://tools.ietf.org/html/rfc8032) using EdDSA and Curve25519.
-An Ed25519 can be [converted to an X25519 encryption key](https://blog.filippo.io/using-ed25519-keys-for-encryption/), and so we call this an EdX25519 key.
+An Ed25519 key can be [converted to an X25519 encryption key](https://blog.filippo.io/using-ed25519-keys-for-encryption/), and so we call this an EdX25519 key.

-Key identifiers for this key have the prefix `kex`.
+The key identifier has the prefix `kex`.

 Godoc: [keys.EdX25519Key](https://pkg.go.dev/github.com/keys-pub/keys?tab=doc#EdX25519Key)